This BSU Student Handbook is a guide to student's rights, responsibilities and resources.

 Except for authorized law enforcement purposes, no weapons of any kind are allowed on the BSU campus

-No individual other than a Bridgewater State University police officer or other law enforcement officer authorized by the BSU Police may possess, carry, store, use, or have in his custody or control, a firearm or other weapon on campus.
-State law prohibits the unauthorized possession, carrying, or use of weapons or firearms on college property notwithstanding any license to the contrary that an individual may hold.
+No individual other than a Bridgewater State University police officer or other law enforcement officer authorized by the BSU Police may possess, carry, store, use or have in his custody or control, a firearm or other weapon on campus.
+State law prohibits the unauthorized possession, carrying, or use of weapons or firearms on university property notwithstanding any license to the contrary that an individual may hold.

-The term "campus" includes, but is not limited to, college housing, other buildings, grounds, parking areas, or any other facility owned, leased, or operated by the college.
+The term "campus" includes, but is not limited to, university housing; other buildings, grounds, parking areas; or any other facility owned, leased or operated by the university.

 The policy applies all persons, including faculty, staff, students and visitors.

-Temporary exemption to the portions of this policy not controlled by state law may be granted by the college's chief of police or designee for job related, educational or demonstration purposes.
+Temporary exemption to the portions of this policy not controlled by state law may be granted by the university chief of police or designee for job related, educational or demonstration purposes.

-Weapons will be confiscated by the college police and violators may be subject to criminal prosecution and/or referral for college disciplinary action.
+Weapons will be confiscated by the university police and violators may be subject to criminal prosecution and/or referral for university disciplinary action.